The Sky Tonight

 Uranus:

 This ice giant planet shines at about magnitude 5.6, so a pair of binoculars or a small telescope is required to observe it.
-Uranus is currently in the constellation of Taurus, and it will reach opposition with the Sun (rising at midnight) on November 17.
-Therefore, observations this month are only possible after it rises around 9 pm at mid-month.
-The best time to observe Uranus this month is to look above the north-eastern horizon after 11 pm on October 15.
-It will be about six degrees above the Pleiades.
-On October 19, the waning gibbous Moon will be 4.8 degrees north of Uranus.
+Uranus is currently in the constellation of Taurus, and it will pass through opposition with the Sun on November 17.
+Therefore, the best time for observations this month will be just before midnight, when it is at its highest in the sky.
+At mid-month Uranus will be about a third of a handspan south-west of the Pleiades.
+At 10 pm on November 15, the Full Moon will be 8 degrees west-north-west of Uranus.

 Neptune, photographed from Nambour on October 31, 2008